Rutherford School District: History

-Public education began in Rutherford prior to 1900, but the oldest permanent school structure was the Park School, built in 1902.
-It is currently the home of the Rutherford borough hall, on Park Avenue.
+Public education began in Rutherford prior to 1900, but the oldest permanent school structure was the Park School, built in 1902 on Park Avenue.
+In 1938, the former Park Junior High School was purchased for $50,000 and converted for use as Rutherford borough hall.

 Rutherford formerly had three "neighborhood" schools for grades K-5 (Washington, Lincoln, and Sylvan) which fed into two "magnet" schools for 6-8 (Union and Pierrepont).
 The magnet schools also served as elementary schools for their neighborhoods.
-Since the 2005–2006 school year, the Rutherford Schools have changed this format.
+Since the 2005–06 school year, the Rutherford Schools have changed this format.

-Sylvan School has since been closed by the Rutherford Board of Education; it houses YMCA Programs, the District Special Services Department, as well as a Handicapped Pre-School Program run by the South Bergen Jointure Commission.
+Sylvan School has since been closed by the Rutherford Board of Education; it houses YMCA programs, the district's special services department, as well as a handicapped pre-school program run by the South Bergen Jointure Commission.

-Rutherford now has two elementary schools, Washington and Lincoln, for grades K-3.
-In grades 4-8 the students attend Union and Pierrepont Schools.
-For years before the realignment, the Rutherford School System underwent a multimillion-dollar renovation, which effected all of its buildings, with the most substantial amount of work taking place at Washington, Lincoln and Union Schools.
+Rutherford had two elementary schools, Washington and Lincoln, for grades K–3, while for grades 4–8, students attended Union and Pierrepont Schools.
+As part of the realignment that became effective for the 2015–16 school year which shifted Pierrepont to serve grades 4–6 and grades 7–8 at Union School, the Rutherford school system underwent a multimillion-dollar renovation, which effected all of its buildings, with the most substantial amount of work taking place at Washington, Lincoln and Union schools.